osandadeshan/cucumber-selenium-java-web-automation-demo/README.md

-# Selenium Cucumber Demo
+# Cucumber Selenium Java Web Automation Demo

 Cucumber code example - A custom framework that runs automated tests written in behaviour driven development (BDD) style.

-## Cucumber Introduction:
+## Cucumber Introduction

 Cucumber is a tool based on Behavior Driven Development (BDD) framework which is used to write acceptance tests for web application.
 It allows automation of functional validation in easily readable and understandable format (like plain English) to Business Analysts, Developers, Testers, etc. Cucumber feature files can serve as a good document for all.
 There are many other tools like JBehave which also support BDD framework.
 Initially Cucumber was implemented in Ruby and then extended to Java framework.
 Both the tools support native JUnit.